Wrestling World C’ships: Breaking down Bajrang Punia’s controversial semi-final defeat

 It was a bout that could have gone either way.
 Punia was frustrated because of Kazakh wrestler’s passivity in the second period of the bout.
 His coach Shako Bentinidis left after the bout in rage.

-After winning the silver medal last year at the World Championships, Punia was touted to win the gold this year and he looked primed to do so before bumping into Kazakhstan in the semi-final.
+After winning the silver medal last year at the World Championships, Punia was touted to win the gold this year and he looked primed to do so before bumping into the Kazakh in the semi-final.
 The scoring of the bout and the fouls denied to Punia were doubtful to say the least.
 But Punia trailed by seven points and it was always difficult to make a comeback from there.

 There was a buzz on social medal about how he and a few other wrestlers at the World Championships lost due to poor officiating.
 Punia’s bout was one of them.
 Here are the sequences where Punia lost his semi-final bout.